A New Method for Early Breast Cancer Detection: Handheld RF Analyzers

 In simple terms, the dielectric constant of a material is a complex number that represents the response of a dielectric material to an electric field.
 The larger that number is, the stronger the material couples with an RF pulse.
 Researchers testing cancerous tissues at different frequencies found that cancerous tissues consistently produce higher dielectric constant values than normal tissue.
 Figure 2 shows the dielectric curves of both tissues.

-Having access to a portable network analyzer that performs S-parameter measurements of the dielectric constants of different materials is beneficial for medical students, researchers, doctors, and patients.
-Medical students gain a better understanding of S-parameter RF measurements while also performing materials testing.
+Having access to a portable network analyzer that performs S-parameter measurements of the dielectric constants of different materials is beneficial for many stakeholders.
+Students gain a better understanding of S-parameter RF measurements while also performing materials testing.
 Researchers make use of a single, portable device that performs multiple measurements instead of purchasing several different types of bench-top equipment for varying lab tests.
-Doctors ensure that patients receive early analysis and timely treatment potentially earlier than traditional detection methods.
+And in the end, the usage of handheld RF analyzers to develop an innovative methodology for the identification of breast cancer could improve diagnosis and treatment times in the future, potentially earlier than traditional methods.

-Find out more about RF analyzer use in cancer detection and other medical applications in the white paper “Innovative Use Cases for Handheld Analyzers in the Medical Field.”
+Find out more about RF analyzer use in cancer detection research and other medical research applications in the white paper “Innovative Use Cases for Handheld Analyzers in the Medical Field.”

 The innovative application discussed in this blog is research-based.
 FieldFox is not intended to be used for any medical application, including in-vitro diagnostics.